Myopia vs. Astigmatism: What’s the Difference?

 - difficulty seeing clearly while driving, especially at night

-If you are noticing any of these symptoms, a comprehensive eye exam can determine whether myopia, astigmatism, or another vision issue is affecting your sight.
+If you are noticing any of these symptoms, a comprehensive eye exam can help identify whether myopia, astigmatism, or another vision problem is affecting your sight.

 5. How Are Myopia and Astigmatism Diagnosed?

 The best way to diagnose myopia or astigmatism is with a comprehensive eye exam.
-During your visit, your optometrist measures how your eyes focus and checks whether you need prescription glasses or contact lenses.
+During your appointment, your optometrist evaluates how your eyes focus and checks whether you need prescription glasses or contact lenses.

-Your exam also helps rule out other causes of blurry vision and checks your overall eye health at the same time.
+Your exam also helps rule out other causes of blurry vision while evaluating your overall eye health.

-6. Can Glasses or Contacts Correct Myopia and Astigmatism?
+6. Can Glasses or Contact Lenses Correct Myopia and Astigmatism?

 Yes.
-Both myopia and astigmatism can often be corrected with prescription glasses or contact lenses.
+Both myopia and astigmatism can usually be corrected with prescription glasses or contact lenses.
 The right prescription helps bring light into clearer focus so you can see more comfortably throughout the day.

 At Mango Optic, we help patients find eyewear that improves vision and fits their lifestyle.
-If needed, we can also help determine whether a contact lens exam is the next best step.
+If needed, we can also guide you on whether a contact lens exam is the right next step.

 7. When Should You Schedule an Eye Exam?

-If faraway objects look blurry, lights seem streaky at night, or your eyes feel strained after reading or screen time, it may be time to schedule an eye exam.
+If distant objects look blurry, lights seem streaky at night, or your eyes feel tired after reading or spending time on screens, it may be time to schedule an eye exam.
 Even small prescription changes can make a noticeable difference in your comfort and clarity.

-A comprehensive eye exam can help determine whether myopia, astigmatism, or another vision issue is affecting your eyesight.
+A comprehensive eye exam can help identify whether myopia, astigmatism, or another vision issue is affecting your sight.

-Mango Optic provides comprehensive eye exams and designer eyewear for patients in Boca Raton, Deerfield Beach, Delray Beach, and surrounding South Florida communities.
+Mango Optic offers comprehensive eye exams and designer eyewear for patients in Boca Raton, Deerfield Beach, Delray Beach, and nearby South Florida communities.

 Schedule your eye exam at Mango Optic in Boca Raton and get answers about blurry vision, myopia, astigmatism, and more.